rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

 After install, the
 <a target="_blank" href="file:///Library/Documentation/Help/ActiveTcl-8.6/index.html">
 ActiveTcl User Guide</a> is popped up.
-Yours will be different.

 Jesse Noller notes in
 <a target="_blank" href="http://jessenoller.com/blog/2009/03/16/so-you-want-to-use-python-on-the-mac">
 So you want to use python on the Mac</a>:
-"Now, some people may recommend you install macports or fink: these are both "sorta" package managers for OS/X, and while I do have macports installed, I do not use it for Python work.
+"Now, some people may recommend you install Macports or Fink: these are both "sorta" package managers for OS/X, and while I do have Macports installed, I do not use it for Python work.
 I prefer compilation and self management."

+<a name="easy_install"></a>

 ### Easy_install #